 You just had the best poop of your life.
 Because you were crouching/squatting, your body was perfectly aligned for maximum pooping ability.
 Your bowels are happy.

 Your mind is happy because your overcame a fear.
 You are in nature.
 Life is good.
 And there you have it, A Camper’s Guide to Pooping in the Woods.
-I hope this has relieved any anxiety you have about pooping in the woods and inspired you to go camping.
+I hope this has relieved any anxiety you have about pooping while camping in the woods and inspired you to go camping even more.